Mattia Battistini: Early career

 Battistini made his operatic début at the Teatro Argentina, Rome, as Alfonso in Donizetti's La favorita.
 The date for this has often been given as 11 December 1878, although 9 November 1878 is the correct date according to certain sources.

 During the first three years of his professional career, he toured Italy, singing principal roles in such varied operas as La forza del destino, Il trovatore, Rigoletto, Il Guarany, Gli Ugonotti, Dinorah, L'Africana, I Puritani, Lucia di Lammermoor, Aïda, and Ernani.
 He also participated in several operatic premières.
 In 1881 he went to Buenos Aires for the first time, touring South America for more than 12 months.
-On his return trip, he appeared in Barcelona and Madrid where he sang Figaro in Rossini's comic masterpiece Il Barbiere di Siviglia.
+On his return trip, he appeared in Barcelona and Madrid where he sang Figaro in Rossini's comic opera Il Barbiere di Siviglia.

 In 1883, he undertook his first visit to the Royal Opera House at London's Covent Garden, where he appeared as Riccardo in Vincenzo Bellini's I Puritani in a stellar cast containing Marcella Sembrich, Francesco Marconi, and Edouard de Reszke.
 He also sang opposite leading soprano Adelina Patti in other Covent Garden productions.

 Battistini made his debut at the Teatro San Carlo in Naples in 1886.
 Two years later, he once more sailed to Buenos Aires to fulfill a series of singing engagements; but this proved to be his last trans-Atlantic excursion, and he never appeared again in South America.
 He also avoided North America despite receiving overtures from the management of the New York Metropolitan Opera.
-In his absence, Battistini's core repertoire was allocated to the Italian baritones Mario Ancona, Giuseppe Campanari, Antonio Scotti, and after 1908 Pasquale Amato.
+In his absence, Battistini's core repertoire was allocated to the Italian baritones Mario Ancona, Giuseppe Campanari, Antonio Scotti, and, after 1908, Pasquale Amato.

 Battistini is said to have developed a permanent horror of oceanic travel due to his adverse experiences on the particularly rough 1888 voyage to Buenos Aires.
 1888 was also the year of his début at La Scala, Milan.
 La Scala's audiences acclaimed him, and he was re-engaged for the next season.